zarzarbinks0702/Theme-Park-Accident-Analysis/README.md

 AnyChart

 ------------------------------------------------------------------------------------
 Runs locally with python and flask installed.
+This repo also has attempted heroku functionality.